sarizzuz/dscapstone/README.md

 ### Project
 This project covers:
-1. Text Mining and analysis of text data.
+1. Text Mining and Analysis of Text Data.
-2. Natural language processing.
+2. Natural Language Processing.

 Work on the project involves:
 1. Analyzing a large corpus of text documents to discover the structure in the data and how words are put together.